All travelers need a visa for Cuba. Some can get it online, others can’t.

 You can make just one order, so that you’ll only pay one shipping charge.
 The tourist cards will be delivered to the address used to place the order.

 Yes, regardless of the fact that they may be registered on their parents’ passports.

 How long does the processing take?

-Easy Tourist Card normally takes one business day to process the Cuban visa.
+Easy Tourist Card normally takes a business day to process the visa.
 Your visa is usually delivered within a week.

-How long is the visa for Cuba valid for?
+How long is the Cuba Tourist Card valid for?

 I am traveling from the USA.
 Which card do I need?